Least Stormy Cities in United States

 Cities That Never Get Snowstorms

-For ten cities, snowfall is a freak event.
+For 12 cities, snowfall is a freak event.
 If snow ever does land, it is so skimpy as to barely cover the ground.
-These cities normally never see a day when snowfall amounts to one-tenth of an inch (0.25 centimetres) or more: Los Angeles, California; Miami, Florida; Orlando, Florida; Phoenix, Arizona; Riverside, California; Sacramento, California; San Diego, California; San Francisco, California; San Jose, California and Tampa, Florida
+These cities normally never see a day when snowfall amounts to one-tenth of an inch (0.25 centimetres) or more: Jacksonville, Florida; Los Angeles, California; Miami, Florida; New Orleans, Louisiana; Orlando, Florida; Phoenix, Arizona; Riverside, California; Sacramento, California; San Diego, California; San Francisco, California; San Jose, California and Tampa, Florida

-Another nine American cities can expect to never endure a serious snowstorm that leaves five inches or more of snow in one day: Atlanta, Georgia; Austin, Texas; Birmingham, Alabama; Dallas, Texas; Houston, Texas; Jacksonville, Florida; Las Vegas, Nevada; New Orleans, Louisiana and San Antonio, Texas.
+Another eight American cities can expect to never endure a serious snowstorm that leaves five inches or more of snow in one day: Atlanta, Georgia; Austin, Texas; Birmingham, Alabama; Charlotte, North Carolina; Houston, Texas; Las Vegas, Nevada; Memphis, Tennessee and San Antonio, Texas.

 Thunderstorms least often show up over San Francisco and San Diego, which average just three days a year of thunder and lightning displays.